 You can buy the Reynaers Hi-Finity as a two, three, four or six-panel door.
 The purpose of the Hi-Finity is to create a door and a home with architectural aluminium sliders giving the best possible view and impressive aesthetics.
 The Reynaers door is elegant, slim and offers minimal visual sightlines.

 What is a structurally glazed sliding door like Hi-Finity?

 There is a critical feature around this door.
-The Hi-Finity is a structurally bonded or structurally glazed door, made around the glass.
+The Hi-Finity is a structurally bonded or structurally glazed door made around the glass.
 This is just like doors from Cortizo, Infiniglide 6, Air SL20, the Origin Inline Slider and many others.
-Several essential factors affect structurally glazed sliding doors that new installers and homeowners must be aware of.
+Several essential factors affect structurally glazed sliding doors that new installers and homeowners must know.
 Doors like the Reynaers Hi-Finity are not your average sliding patio door.

-All the strength of the door comes from the glass stiffness and integrity.
+All the door’s strength comes from the glass’s stiffness and integrity.
 A composite profile structurally bonds to the glass edge.
 This composite profile allows the hardware to mount almost directly on the glass.
-The structurally glazed nature is the primary element with the aluminium frame a secondary component.
+The structurally glazed nature is the primary element, with the aluminium frame a secondary component.
 The design of this door allows it to be thin and hidden behind a wall when needed.
-Structurally bonded doors provide the thinnest possible sliding doors with often, just the door mullion visible.
+Structurally bonded doors often provide the thinnest possible sliding doors with just the door mullion visible.

 Finally, the strength of the glass is evident with just how thin the aluminium sections are compared to conventional sliding doors.

 Where can you use the Hi-Finity Sliding Door?